 Beyond the threat from terrorism and insurgencies, demonstrations and general strikes, or "bandh," often cause inconvenience.
 Large religious gatherings that attract hundreds of thousands of people can result in dangerous and often life-threatening stampedes.
 Local demonstrations can begin spontaneously and escalate with little warning, disrupting transportation systems and city services and posing risks to travelers.
 In response to such events, Indian authorities occasionally impose curfews and/or restrict travel.
-You are urged to obey such curfews and travel restrictions and to avoid demonstrations and rallies as they have the potential for violence, especially immediately preceding and following elections and religious festivals (particularly when Hindu and Muslim festivals coincide).
+You are urged to obey such curfews and travel restrictions and to avoid demonstrations and religious festivals (particularly when Hindu and Muslim festivals coincide).
 Tensions between castes and religious groups can also result in disruptions and violence.
 In some cases, demonstrators specifically block roads near popular tourist sites and disrupt train operations in order to gain the attention of Indian authorities; occasionally vehicles transporting tourists are attacked in these incidents.
 India generally goes on "High Alert" status prior to major holidays or events.
 You should monitor local television, print media, Mission India's Facebook page, and enroll with the Smart Traveler Enrollment Program for further information about the current situation in areas where you will travel.